neovim/neovim/INSTALL.md

 sudo make install
 ```

-For Unix-like systems this installs Neovim to `/usr/local`, while for Windows to `C:\Program Files`.
+For Unix-like systems this installs Neovim to `/usr/local`, while for Windows to `C:/Program Files`.
 Note, however, that this can complicate uninstallation.
 The following example avoids this by isolating an installation under `$HOME/neovim`:
 ```bash
 rm -r build/  # clear the CMake cache make CMAKE_EXTRA_FLAGS="-DCMAKE_INSTALL_PREFIX=$HOME/neovim"